aprask/Cargo-Hold/README.md

 # Cargo Hold

-This project is a Java desktop application w/ GUI to store items within a cargo hold
+This project is a Java desktop application w/ GUI to store items within a simulated cargo hold.

 ## About